SC-Networks/evalanche-soap-api-connector/docs/form.md

 getListByMandatorId(int <mandator-id>): ResourceInformation[]
 ```

-Retrieve all forms of a folder
+Retrieve all forms in a folder

 ```